texfaq/texfaq.github.io/FAQ-osf.md

 OpenType fonts have a pair of axes for number variations&nbsp;&mdash;
 proportional/tabular and lining/oldstyle selections are commonly
-available.  ''Full feature access'' to OpenType fonts, making such options available to the (La)TeX user, is already supported by [XeTeX](FAQ-xetex) using, for example, the [`fontspec`](https://ctan.org/pkg/fontspec) package.
+available.
+"Full feature access" to OpenType fonts, making such options available to the (La)TeX user, is already supported by [XeTeX](FAQ-xetex) using, for example, the [`fontspec`](https://ctan.org/pkg/fontspec) package.
 Similar support is also in the works for